MSU International Travel Compliance

 - All students, faculty and staff must comply with U.S. federal law regarding export controls and sanctions

-Travel to Countries Subject to Travel Warnings and Alerts
+Travel to Countries Subject to Travel Advisories and Alerts

-- All University international travel to any country for which a U.S. Department of State warning or a Center for Disease Control and Prevention warning Level 3 must be reviewed and approved in advance of travel by the campus International Travel Safety Review Committee.
+- All University international travel to any country for which a U.S. Department of State Travel Advisory or a Center for Disease Control and Prevention warning Level 3 or above must be reviewed and approved in advance of travel by the campus International Travel Safety Review Committee.

 - The Smart Traveler Enrollment Program (STEP) is a free service provided by the U.S. Government to U.S. citizens who are traveling to, or living in, a foreign country.
 STEP allows you to enter information about your upcoming trip abroad so that the Department of State can better assist you in an emergency.
 STEP also allows Americans residing abroad to get routine information from the nearest U.S. embassy or consulate.